mikewest/http-state-tokens/draft-west-http-state-tokens.md

 ~~~
 {: artwork-align="center"}

+The `Sec-Http-State-Options` header is parsed per the algorithm in Section 4.2 of
+{{I-D.ietf-httpbis-header-structure}}.
+User agents MUST ignore the header if parsing fails.

 The dictionary MAY contain:

 *   Exactly one member whose key is `key`, and whose value is binary content
-    ({{!I-D.ietf-httpbis-header-structure}}, Section 3.9) that encodes an key which can be used to
+    ({{!I-D.ietf-httpbis-header-structure}}, Section 3.10) that encodes an key which can be used to
     generate a signature over outgoing requests.

-    If the `key` member contains an unknown identifier, the member MUST be ignored.

-*   Exactly one member whose key is `scope`, and whose value is one of the following identifiers
+*   Exactly one member whose key is `scope`, and whose value is one of the following tokens
-    ({{!I-D.ietf-httpbis-header-structure}}, Section 3.8): `same-origin`, `same-site`, or
+    ({{!I-D.ietf-httpbis-header-structure}}, Section 3.9): `same-origin`, `same-site`, or
     `cross-site`.

     If the `scope` member contains an unknown identifier, the member MUST be ignored.

-*   Exactly one member whose key is `ttl`, and whose value is an integer
+*   Exactly one member whose key is `max-age`, and whose value is an integer
-    ({{!I-D.ietf-httpbis-header-structure}}, Section 3.5) representing the server's desires for its
+    ({{!I-D.ietf-httpbis-header-structure}}, Section 3.6) representing the server's desired lifetime
-    HTTP State Token's lifetime.
+    for its HTTP State Token.

-    If the `ttl` member contains a negative number, the member MUST be ignored.
+    If the `max-age` member contains anything other than a positive integer, the member MUST be
+    ignored.

+User agents will process the `Sec-Http-State-Options` header on incoming responses according to the
+processing rules described in {{config}}.

 # Delivering HTTP State Tokens {#delivery}